-Dermatologists confirm the presence of sun damage by a simple physical examination of the area.
+Best Dermatologists in India confirm the presence of sun damage by a simple physical examination of the area.
 But a biopsy is done to check for skin cancer in case the actinic keratosis is observed.
 A small piece of the skin is removed and examined in a laboratory to check for any sign of malignancy.
 Sun damage can be reduced or cleared completely with proper treatment from a trained dermatologist.
 There are some permanent sun damages but most can be remedied by proper treatment methods.

 Prevention of sun damage